SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-in-specific-pos/mainly-related-to-verbs.md

 ⟮The most common typology⟯ of ⟮＿evidentiality (wide sense)＿⟯ was mainly created by ⟮Alexandra Aikhenvald (2004, 2006)⟯.
 There are two kinds of ⟮＿evidentiality (wide sense)＿⟯: ⟮＿indirectivity＿⟯ and ⟮＿evidentiality proper＿⟯.
 ⟮＿Indirectivity＿⟯ is sometimes called »⟮type I evidentiality⟯«, ⟮c-;＿evidentiality proper＿⟯ »⟮type II evidentiality⟯«.
-⟮＿Indirectivity＿⟯ is the type of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮whether evidence exists, but not what kind⟯.
+⟮＿Indirectivity＿⟯ is ⟮＿the grammatical feature＿⟯ of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮whether evidence exists, but not what kind⟯.
-⟮＿Evidentiality proper＿⟯ is the type of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮what kind of evidence exists⟯.
+⟮＿Evidentiality proper＿⟯ is ⟮＿the grammatical feature category＿⟯ of ⟮＿evidentiality (wide sense)＿⟯ that encodes ⟮what kind of evidence exists⟯.

 ####### evidentiality proper

-⟮＿Evidentiality proper＿⟯ contains ⟮a certain number of⟯ ⟮＿grammatical feature feature＿⟯s.
-Most languages (that have it) build ⟮＿evidentials proper＿⟯ ⟮＿grammemes＿⟯ from ⟮a combination of⟯ ⟮the various ＿grammatical feature features＿⟯ of ⟮c_-3;＿evidentiality proper＿⟯.
-⟮＿The grammatical feature features＿⟯ making up ＿the grammatical feature cateogory＿ ⟮＿evidentiality proper＿⟯ are ⟮[+/- witness]⟯, ⟮[+/- firsthand/secondhand/thirdhand]⟯, ⟮[+/- sensory]⟯, ⟮[+/- inferential]⟯, ⟮[+/- reportative]⟯, ⟮[+/- assumed]⟯.
+⟮＿The grammatical features＿⟯ making up ＿the grammatical feature cateogory＿ ⟮＿evidentiality proper＿⟯ are ⟮[+/- witness]⟯, ⟮[+/- firsthand/secondhand/thirdhand]⟯, ⟮[+/- sensory]⟯, ⟮[+/- inferential]⟯, ⟮[+/- reportative]⟯, ⟮[+/- assumed]⟯.
+Most languages (that have it) build ⟮＿evidentials proper＿⟯ ⟮＿grammemes＿⟯ from ⟮a combination of⟯ ⟮the various ＿grammatical features＿⟯ of ⟮c_-3;＿evidentiality proper＿⟯.
 The ＿evidentiality proper＿ ＿grammatical feature feature＿ ⟮[+/- sensory]⟯ may sometimes contain subfeatures ⟮[+/- visual]⟯ and/or ⟮[+/- auditory]⟯
 The ＿evidentiality proper＿ ＿grammatical feature feature＿ ⟮[+/- reportative]⟯ may sometimes contain subfeatures ⟮[+/- hearsay]⟯ and/or ⟮[+/- quotative]⟯